 Please note that it is not guaranteed that you will be issued a Form I-515A, so please be sure to review your travel documents and ensure that you have all required documents and that all endorsements and documents are valid and accurate to avoid the possibility of denial.

 What do I do if the consulate decides to do a security clearance before issuing a US visa?

-If the Consular Officer in your home country says that a security clearance is needed, we suggest you inform the Center for International Education that there will be a delay in visa issuance.
+If the Consular Officer in your home country says that a security clearance is needed, we suggest you inform the Center for Global Engagement that there will be a delay in visa issuance.
 Please note that all visa applicants undergo a preliminary check.
 Any secondary checks (security clearance, background) will be launched mainly within the US through several agencies.
 In this instance, the US Embassy in your country will not be responsible for expediting your case.
 We hope that your security clearance will be completed within 30 days.
-If it takes longer than 30 days, please contact the CIE for further advice.
+If it takes longer than 30 days, please contact the CGE for further advice.

 How can my spouse/child join me in the US as an F2/J2 dependent?

 Students or scholars wishing to bring dependents into the US must complete an Add Dependent request in the iVols Portal.
 CGE will then be able to issue a new I-20 for the student that will include your dependents.
 In addition, your dependent(s) will also be issued an F-2 I-20.
 Dependents may then use the F-2 I-20 to apply for an F-2 visa at their local U.S. consulate.